babel/website/docs/plugins.md

 ## Plugin/Preset Ordering

-Ordering matters.
+Ordering matters for each visitor in the plugin.
+This means if two transforms both visit "Program", the transforms will run in either plugin or preset order.

-Plugin order is first to last.
+Plugin ordering is first to last.

 ```js
 "plugins": [